Teamwork/visual-dom-diff/README.md

 Changes to attributes of structural elements are treated as modifications (`vdd-modified` class is added to the element) and only the new attributes are carried over to the returned document fragment.

-### Options
+#### Options

 -   `addedClass: string = 'vdd-added'` The class used for annotating content additions.
 -   `modifiedClass: string = 'vdd-modified'` The class used for annotating content modifications.
 -   `removedClass: string = 'vdd-removed'` The class used for annotating content removals.
 -   `skipModified: boolean = false` If `true`, then formatting changes are NOT wrapped in `<ins class="vdd-modified">` and modified structural elements are NOT annotated with the `vdd-modified` class.
 -   `skipChildren: (node: Node): boolean | undefined` Indicates if the child nodes of the specified `node` should be ignored.
 It is useful for ignoring child nodes of an element representing some embedded content, which should not be compared.
 Return `undefined` for the default behaviour.
 -   `skipSelf: (node: Node): boolean | undefined` Indicates if the specified `node` should be ignored.
 Even if the `node` is ignored, its child nodes will still be processed, unless `skipChildNodes` says they should also be ignored.
 Ignored elements whose child nodes are processed are treated as formatting elements.
 Return `undefined` for the default behaviour.
+-   `diffText: (oldText: string, newText: string): Diff[]` A function to use for diffing serialized representations of DOM nodes, where each DOM element is represented by a single character from the Private Use Area of the Basic Multilingual Unicode Plane.
+The default implementation is case sensitive and inteligently merges related changes to make the result more user friendly.
+See the source code for more details, especially if you want to implement a custom `diffText` function.